AAAADSA/Web-Application-Development/README.md

 1. They log in through the *Admin Login Page*.
 2. They can then add events through the *Add Event Page*.
 3. They manage bookings and attendee lists through the *Manage Booking Page*, ensuring smooth event execution.

+If you want to try my project,just download the zip file and run it using NetBeans and XAMPP